tezos/tezos-mirror/docs/developer/contributing.rst

    particular, for configuration parameters of the Tezos node, update the node configuration :doc:`documentation <../user/node-configuration>` and the documentation of the modified component(s), usually referred by that page.
--  If your MR introduces new dependencies to opam packages, follow the :ref:`additional instructions <adding_new_dependencies>`.
+-  If your MR introduces new dependencies, follow the :ref:`additional instructions <adding_new_dependencies>`.
 -  Check whether your changes need to be reflected in changes to the corresponding README file (the one in the directory of the patched